lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   be raised after applying the CDA:
   *  The result of the compression is of fixed length and the compressed value is sent in the residue.
-  *  Or the result of the compression is of variable length and this case the size is sent with the compressed value in the residue.
+  *  Or the result of the compression is of variable-length and in this case, the size is sent with the compressed value in the residue.

 * In CoAP headers, a field can appear several times.
 This is